-There were three nominated leads that had responsibility for infection control and decontamination in the practice.
+There was a nominated lead with responsibility for infection control and decontamination.

 A decontamination room separate from patient treatment areas and dedicated to the decontamination process was available.
-Appropriate equipment, including a washer disinfector, three steam sterilisers and a DAC Universal has been provided to meet the practice requirements.
+Appropriate equipment, including a washer disinfector and two steam sterilisers have been provided to meet the practice requirements.
 A review of documentation evidenced that equipment used in the decontamination process has been appropriately validated.
 A review of equipment logbooks evidenced that periodic tests are undertaken and recorded in keeping with Health Technical Memorandum (HTM) 01-05 Decontamination in primary care dental practices.